Preferred Bank (NASDAQ:PFBC) Shares Sold by WINTON GROUP Ltd

-WINTON GROUP Ltd decreased its holdings in shares of Preferred Bank (NASDAQ:PFBC – Free Report) by 47.2% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 7,091 shares of the bank’s stock after selling 6,350 shares during the period.
-WINTON GROUP Ltd’s holdings in Preferred Bank were worth $441,000 at the end of the most recent reporting period.
+WINTON GROUP Ltd lessened its stake in shares of Preferred Bank (NASDAQ:PFBC – Free Report) by 47.2% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 7,091 shares of the bank’s stock after selling 6,350 shares during the quarter.
+WINTON GROUP Ltd’s holdings in Preferred Bank were worth $441,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-CWM LLC lifted its stake in Preferred Bank by 87.6% in the 2nd quarter.
-CWM LLC now owns 514 shares of the bank’s stock valued at $28,000 after buying an additional 240 shares in the last quarter.
-Financial Management Professionals Inc. purchased a new position in shares of Preferred Bank in the 3rd quarter worth $28,000.
-Quadrant Capital Group LLC increased its holdings in Preferred Bank by 169.1% in the 2nd quarter.
-Quadrant Capital Group LLC now owns 557 shares of the bank’s stock valued at $31,000 after purchasing an additional 350 shares in the last quarter.
-BluePath Capital Management LLC acquired a new stake in Preferred Bank in the 3rd quarter valued at $33,000.
-Finally, Captrust Financial Advisors grew its stake in shares of Preferred Bank by 887.8% during the first quarter.
-Captrust Financial Advisors now owns 484 shares of the bank’s stock valued at $36,000 after acquiring an additional 435 shares in the last quarter.
-Institutional investors and hedge funds own 74.93% of the company’s stock.
+Several other hedge funds also recently bought and sold shares of the stock.
+Vanguard Group Inc. boosted its stake in Preferred Bank by 1.8% during the third quarter.
+Vanguard Group Inc. now owns 921,337 shares of the bank’s stock worth $60,099,000 after buying an additional 16,033 shares during the period.
+State Street Corp boosted its stake in Preferred Bank by 15.9% during the first quarter.
+State Street Corp now owns 646,205 shares of the bank’s stock worth $47,877,000 after buying an additional 88,699 shares during the period.
+Dimensional Fund Advisors LP boosted its stake in shares of Preferred Bank by 4.0% in the first quarter.
+Dimensional Fund Advisors LP now owns 633,844 shares of the bank’s stock valued at $34,740,000 after purchasing an additional 24,494 shares during the period.
+Nuveen Asset Management LLC boosted its stake in shares of Preferred Bank by 2.3% in the second quarter.
+Nuveen Asset Management LLC now owns 424,622 shares of the bank’s stock valued at $23,350,000 after purchasing an additional 9,433 shares during the period.
+Finally, Geode Capital Management LLC boosted its stake in shares of Preferred Bank by 13.4% in the second quarter.
+Geode Capital Management LLC now owns 294,087 shares of the bank’s stock valued at $16,172,000 after purchasing an additional 34,725 shares during the period.
+Hedge funds and other institutional investors own 74.93% of the company’s stock.

 Preferred Bank Increases Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Monday, January 22nd.
-Investors of record on Monday, January 8th were paid a dividend of $0.70 per share.
-This represents a $2.80 dividend on an annualized basis and a dividend yield of 3.92%.
+The firm also recently disclosed a quarterly dividend, which was paid on Monday, January 22nd.
+Stockholders of record on Monday, January 8th were paid a $0.70 dividend.
+This is a positive change from Preferred Bank’s previous quarterly dividend of $0.55.
 The ex-dividend date was Friday, January 5th.
-This is a positive change from Preferred Bank’s previous quarterly dividend of $0.55.
-Preferred Bank’s dividend payout ratio (DPR) is currently 26.59%.
+This represents a $2.80 annualized dividend and a dividend yield of 3.92%.
+Preferred Bank’s dividend payout ratio (DPR) is presently 26.59%.

 About Preferred Bank